DylanStrnad/Programming-Assignment-2/DOCS.md

 ##

 ##
-* If process' resource needs are satisfied, we mark the process as complete and store it in the safe sequence.
+* If process' resource needs are satisfied, the resources are released from the process and added to the available process'.
+Mark the process as complete and store it in the safe sequence.
 After this, it prints the process to add to the safe sequence.

   ![image](https://github.com/user-attachments/assets/fadb98e6-4cef-4ff6-b13f-0b743efa01b3)
 ##